HoyaReport - Return not enough in loss

 Yurtseven tied a team high eight rebounds while scoring five points, over 11 under his season average.
 This was done in 25 minutes of action in which he missed six of seven shot attempts, was assessed four fouls and three turnovers and from start looked a step slow, whether in pick and roll or transition defense.
 It was clear a certain measure of quickness had not returned to him.

-Yurtseven’s struggles could be attributed to rust and possible re-injury – he left with just over nine minutes in the first half though returned - but those of junior guard Jahvon Blair’s couldn’t: Since being tapped a starter six games ago, Blair scored 23, 18, 30, 16 and 20 points, yet managed only five against DePaul, on 1-10 shooting Saturday night.
+Yurtseven’s challenges could be attributed to rust and possible re-injury – he left with just over nine minutes in the first half though returned - but those of junior guard Jahvon Blair’s can't: Since being tapped a starter six games ago, Blair scored 23, 18, 30, 16 and 20 points, yet managed only five against DePaul, on 1-10 shooting Saturday night.

 The team as a whole struggled shooting, given its final numbers of 36.8% overall and 22.2% from three point land.
 Graduate point guard Terrell Allen led all scorers with 21 points, tied Yurtseven’s eight carom mark while adding three assists.
 Joining him in double figure scoring for G’Town were junior forward Jamorko Pickett (19 points, 15 in the first half, seven rebounds) and senior guard/forward Jagan Mosely with 13 points.